peacey/split-vpn/README.md

   <details>
     <summary>EXEMPT_DESTINATIONS_IPV6</summary>
       Exempt IPv6 destinations from the VPN.
+For example, you can allow a LAN subnet so VPN-forced clients are still able to communicate with others on that VLAN, or you can exempt a local DNS address if you want to have local DNS to your pihole or DoH client.

       Format: [IP/nn]
       Example: EXEMPT_DESTINATIONS_IPV6="fd62:1200:1300:1400::2/32 2001:1111:2222:3333::/56"